syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 # SfSignaturePad Customization

-The `SignaturePad` control supports to customize the stroke color and stroke width using the following properties:
+The `SfSignaturePad` control supports to customize the stroke color and stroke width using the following properties:

 ## Stroke color